gevuong/Developer-Projects/ActiveRecord/url_shortener/README.md

 ## To run application on CLI
 * Run CLI script using `rails runner bin/cli` when you are in url_shortener directory.
 This will run the Rails environment, allowing you to access classes without requiring them explicitly. rails runner will also connect to the DB to query tables.
-* `launchy` gem is added to Gemfile and is used to open a URL in browser, record a visit.
+* `launchy` gem is added to Gemfile and is used to open a URL in browser, which records a visit.
 * Write a simple command-line script interface in bin/cli, and omit the .rb extension.
 Instead, write #!/usr/bin/env ruby on the first line of the file to tell the command-line interpreter that this is a ruby file.
 This is known as a `Shebang`.